dharmatype/Bebas-Neue/README.md

 [Font fabric](http://www.fontfabric.com/bebas-neue/) designed additional weights and glyphs.
 They are distributing the font family under the same name of "Bebas Neue".
 Please read more information below.

+* Bebas Kai (2014)
+[Bebas Kai](http://dharmatype.com/post/101249890972/bebas-kai) is one of derivative works based upon Bebas(2005)
+Bebas Kai is not open-sourced yet.

 * Bebas Neue version 2.000 (2018)
 From version 2.000, Bebas Neue has become Open source font.